He Won't Marry Me

 BRIDE is standing on the steps of a church, in a minor rage.
 She is talking on her cellphone.
 She holds a wedding dress.

 He Won't Marry Me premiered at Acme Theatre New Works Winter Festival, Maynard, Massachusetts, January 2010.
-It was next produced at Panoply Festival, Huntsville, Alabama, May 2010; and subsequently at a number of other festivals in the USA, including The Storefront Theatre's 2015 short play festival in North Carolina (Judy Simpson Cook, Artistic Director).
-Another recent production was at The Puzzle: Marble's Festival of New Work, Marble Collegiate Church, New York City, June 2013.
+It was next produced at Panoply Festival, Huntsville, Alabama, May 2010; and subsequently at a number of other festivals in the USA, including The Storefront Theatre's 2015 short play festival in North Carolina (Judy Simpson Cook, Artistic Director); and at The Puzzle: Marble's Festival of New Work, Marble Collegiate Church, New York City.
 The director of that production was Justin Bennett and the cast was Alex Sunderhaus and Dennis Ryan.
+Oveer the ensuing decade, the play has had a number of productions in the US, and is having its Canadian premiere at the Port Hope Arts Festival in August, 2023.